smtilson/pp4-playlist-manager/README.md

 Delete: deletes the queue from YouTube DJs database.
 Only available for queue owner.
 This does not remove the playlist from YouTube.
 The user is prompted before the action takes place using a modal.

 ##### Search YouTube & Adding Entries
 From the Edit page, users can search YouTube for videos to add.
 Currently, the number of results is capped.
 This limit is related to the API rate limit.
+The previous search results are loaded by default for each queue, if they are still present in the session.

 Search Bar | Search Results
 :--:|:--: